xreef/PCF8574_library/README.md

-You can find docoment update at www.mischianti.org
+You can find document update at www.mischianti.org

 Library to use i2c analog IC with arduino and esp8266.
 Can read and write digital value with only 2 wire (perfect for ESP-01).